IKKUengine/CO2InnO-H2-CHP-Demonstrator/README.md

 # Modelling-of-hydrogen-energy-system
+This model was developed as part of the CO2InnO project, which was financed by Interreg co.

+This simulation model demonstrates the application of a decentralised hydrogen-based energy system with a gas engine CHP and local hydrogen production.
 ## Background to the project topic:

 As part of the cross-border CO2InnO project, the GenLab research centre at Karlsruhe University of Applied Sciences is working